Chemistry

 PhD Degree (Applied Chemistry)

 The program of study for the PhD degree in Applied Chemistry includes coursework, a comprehensive examination, a thesis proposal, research, and the preparation and oral defense of a PhD thesis based on the student's research.
+The Doctor of Philosophy requires 72 credits beyond the bachelor’s degree.

 Coursework.
 The required courses are: